andym80/Math-Magicians-app/README.md

-# Getting Started with Math-MAgicians-app
+# Getting Started with Math-Magicians-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).